 A new Lease and leasing forms are required if a Participant moves to a new unit.
-An HQS inspection or the local housing maintenance code, as applicable must be conducted on the new Assisted Unit before the Participant moves or payment from the HTF Program is made.
+An HQS inspection or the local housing maintenance code, as applicable, must be conducted on the new Assisted Unit before the Participant moves or payment from HTF Program Rental Assistance is made.